bianc8/classificaIP/README.md

 [![Home Page Screen Shot][home-screen]](https://github.com/enricBiancott0/classificaIP)

 This project was made by Enrico Biancotto in 2017, it lays on theory teached in Networks and System course, specially regarding IP addresses, subnets and subnet masks and CIDR mechanism.
-Cloning this repository and running this project you can learn with a brief explaination how IP addresses works in real life
+The goal of this project is to learn how IP addresses works.

 ### Built With